Business communications are no longer limited to 800 numbers and emails sent into the bulk inbox void that is firstname.lastname@example.org.

 That added productivity flow is one of those benefits that employees and customers can both appreciate.

-With Telzio's SMS feature, users can forward text messages along to an expert to take over, if needed, bypassing the process of transferring a call to a colleague’s voicemail.
+With SMS services from Telzio, users can forward text messages along to an expert to take over, if needed, bypassing the process of transferring a call to a colleague’s voicemail.

 Employees can tag each other when a customer inquiry demands someone’s attention—which gives teams a better way to manage messages—and a seamless experience for the consumer.